sielerjm/michaelsielerblog/posts/SciWr_W2.rst

 **Examples of passive voice**

-- My first visit to Boson will always be remembered by me.
+- My first visit to Boston will always be remembered by me.

   - Recipient: my first visit to Boston
   - Passive verb: will always be